built-in predicate

 There are also three variants of the all target: debug, normal, and optimal.
 These targets change the compilation mode (by changing the default value of the debug and optimize flags) and reload all affected files (i.e. all files loaded without an explicit debug/1 or optimize/1 compiler option).

 When using the all target, only source files loaded using the logtalk_load/1 and logtalk_load/2 predicates are reloaded.
-Non-modified files will also be reloaded when there is a change to the compilation mode (i.e. when the files were loaded without explicit debug or optimize flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
+Non-modified files will also be reloaded when a previous attempt to load them failed or when there is a change to the compilation mode (i.e. when the files were loaded without explicit debug or optimize flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
 When an included file is modified, this target reloads its main file (i.e. the file that contains the include/1 directive).

 When using the check or circular targets, be sure to compile your source files with the source_data flag turned on for complete and detailed reports.